Duration

 • Execute responsible environmental design approaches contextualized to Oman.

-• Demonstrate skilfully urban design studies and landscape architecture for designing urban projects.
+• Demonstrate skillful urban design studies and landscape architecture for designing urban projects.

 • Practice teamwork within a multi-disciplinary environment.